ediazcorti/CSS_HTML_ObligatorioDisenioWeb/README.md

 # CSS_HTML_ObligatorioDisenioWeb
-Semantic HTML; CSS practice (without responsive design yet)
+Semantic HTML; CSS practice (without responsive design yet at that point when it was requested)

 PROJECT SCOPE:
 Practice project made to show knowledge about semantic HTML; Selectors in CSS and other functions like FlexBox and Grid methods while testing classes, IDs and heritage.